VIDITJAIN7/Bit-n-Build-/README.md

 # Workkite

 **Workkite turns operational signals into clear, trackable work for teams in the field.** An administrator defines what should be monitored and what action may follow.
 The operations agent evaluates matching records, proposes or schedules work, and sends eligible actions through fixed policy checks.
-Workers complete their assigned tasks—even when offline—and submit a traceable report.
+Workers complete their assigned tasks and submit a traceable report.

 Workkite is designed for organizations that operate across multiple sites and need routine work to move quickly without giving automation unchecked authority.
 Solar-farm examples are included, but tasks, conditions, actions, and report fields are workspace data, so the same workflow can be configured for other industries.